gbif/ipt/README.md

 ### @Coders

 The core development of the IPT is directed by GBIF, but the coding is a community effort and everyone is welcome to join.
-Start by browsing the [Project Manager](https://github.com/gbif/ipt/projects) to find the list of open issues you can start working on.
+Start by browsing the [Open Issues](https://github.com/gbif/ipt/issues) to find something that you'd like to start working on.
 Kindly note that contributions are welcome in the form of a [pull request](https://help.github.com/articles/creating-a-pull-request/) using a branch or fork of the repository.
 Full instructions aimed at coders can be found [here](HowToContribute.wiki).

 ### @Translators